jeffsani/auto-nsc2e/README.md

 current version: 1.0

 <h1>Description</h1>
 nsc2e is a utility application which converts Citrix ADC newnslog counter databases to Excel format so that data analysis can be performed more in-depthly.
+It was developed back in the day by Jeff Xu.
+Jeff if you are still out there, I hope this breathes new life into your much appreciated effort.
 The tool takes a conf file input to indicate what specific counters should be processed as well as the target newnslog file to precess.
+You can also specify filters for these if you desire to exclude data.
+Some example conf files are included in the repo.
+ADC counter data is useful for a wide variety of applications such as historical usage, trending, or sizing.
 If you were looking for information that would be useful for sizing a pooled license or SDX platform resource allocation, you might be interested in looking at the following set of counters for example:
 </br>
 <table>
   <tr><td colspan="2"><strong>Network</strong></td><td></td></tr>